janbjorge/pgqueuer/docs/pgqueuer.md

 # PgQueuer: Unified Job and Schedule Orchestrator

 The `PgQueuer` class orchestrates job queues and schedules recurring tasks using PostgreSQL.
-It combines the `QueueManager` and `SchedulerManager` to manage one-off and periodic tasks efficiently.
+It combines the `QueueManager` and `SchedulerManager` to manage periodic tasks and queued tasks.

 ## Setting Up PgQueuer